allenhwkim/mce/README.md

 ## Design Principle

-  1. Less Engineering, More Standards

-     * Including W3C Draft Standard
-     * Only HTML4/HTML5/ES5/ES6/ES7CSS2/CSS3
-     * No Framework or Typescript
+  1. Use Standard Only
+    .
+No dependancies

-  2. Themable
+  2. Be Themable
-    * By changing theme variables, we can have different look-and-feel
+    .
+Use global variables for a theme

+  3. Think Search Engine
+    .
+Never create h1,h2,h3,.. tags by Javascript
+    .
+Never add readable contents by Javascript

 [DEMO](https://rawgit.com/allenhwkim/custom-elements/master/examples/demo.html)

 ##Status Table